-OACH is generously supported by the United Way of the Lowcountry, The Bargain Box, and South Carolina Department of Public Safety Victims of Crime funding.
+OACH is generously supported by The Bargain Box and South Carolina Crime Victims Services Division*.

 Current needs are:

 - individual wrapped snacks

 - art supplies (brushes, paint, canvases, adult coloring books, colored pencils)